South Korea Bucket List – the complete list of things worth doing

 Visit a traditional Hanok village

 Sure, Bukchon Hanok Village is the most popular and centrally located in Seoul.
-However, there is also the charming and less-known Eunpyeong Hanok Village, or the Namsangol Hanok Village.
+However, there is also the charming and less-known Eunpyeong Hanok Village or the Namsangol Hanok Village.

 Stay in a hanok house